shiv-iyer/Project-3-FrontEnd/README.md

 A seasoned collector is seeking to purchase a highly sought-after limited edition card.
 With PokePort's robust security measures, he can make his purchase with confidence, knowing that the card is authentic and his transaction is secure.

 ## UI/UX Elements

+I have tried to style the website to fit the Pokémon (or a Pokéball) theme, being red, black and white.

 My SQL database was meticulously planned for, and the reflection of that planning can be found in my ERD Diagram and Logical Schema diagram.